uchicago-capp-30320/capp-connect/docs/endpoints/posts.md

 Parameters:
 - ids: array of ids (currently capped to 20 ids)
+- post_type: type of post

 Response:
 - posts: array of posts
-    - post_id: unique identifier for this post
+    - id: unique identifier for this post
     - user_id: user id of poster
     - body: text content of post
     - timestamp: timestamp for post